Code-Institute-Submissions/NSC15-footballcasuals_NovResub/README.md

 10. As a site user I want to be able to get my own account
 11. As a site user I want to be able to pay via the website online

+## Design

+- I have maintained a similar layout throughout the website, with good contrast levels using a light grey for the main body and white for the nav bar, i like to ensure that the design is minimalistic to really ensure focus is set onto the sites content.
+Each main part of the site is housed within a container, and different functions / tools within the site for the majority have their own card to keep a structured layout.
+I feel that the design of the site allows for any user to easily navigate around and all headings are clear enough for any user to go exactly where they desire, working to a RFT mindset (Right First Time).

 ## Features

+- Information content page
+- Store product page
+- Bag functionality (CRUD implemented)
+- Blog page with posts and comments
+- Store owners store stock control (CRUD implemented)
+- Contact page with relevant form
+- User login pages
+- Checkout system that accepts online payments

 ### Base Template